Why Are My Brakes Grinding?

 If you hear your brakes grinding when stopping or slowing down, then your brake pads, or lack thereof, are to blame.
 Your brakes pads need to be thick enough to ensure optimum performance and stopping power.
 With time, though, your brake pads can wear down.

 When your brake pads are below the recommended thickness, they will start to emit a squealing noise every time you press on the brake pedal.
-This lets you know that it’s time to replace them.
+This unpleasant sound is generally referred to as brake scrubbing, and it lets you know that it’s time to replace the pads.
 If you ignore this audible warning, the brake pads will wear down completely, and that squealing sound can turn into a grinding noise.

-In this situation, the grinding noise is caused by the brake disc and the caliper rubbing together.
+If your brakes emit a sharp grinding sound while braking, it’s likely that the brake disc and the caliper are rubbing together.
 The sound is usually heard when you stop your car, but you may also feel the brake pedal rumble as you step on it.
-The best way to fix this issue is to have your brake pads replaced immediately.
+The best way to fix this issue is to have your brake pads replaced immediately, but at this point, you may also need to replace the discs or rotors.

 Brakes Grinding When Driving

 You may also hear your brakes grinding when you’re driving at a constant speed.
 This can be caused by rocks and debris lodged between the caliper and the rotor.
 In this situation, you’ll want to have the debris removed from the system right away.
-Failure to do this can result in severe damage to the brake system and other performance parts.
+Usually, this problem is an easy fix.
+However, failure to do take action quickly can result in severe damage to the brake system and other performance parts.

 While you can remove rocks and debris from your brakes yourself, it’s always best to go to a professional, especially if you don’t have any experience working with cars.
 Just schedule a service appointment with a dependable dealership and tell the service professionals that your brakes are grinding when you’re driving.
 Then, take your car in, and they’ll remove any debris from your brakes.
 Once that’s complete, the grinding noise should disappear.